rcrews/docs-website/cdpdc/7.0/index.md

 #         url: release-notes/index.html

 ---
-Cloudera Data Platform (CDP) is a secure and governed cloud service platform that offers a broad set of enterprise data cloud services with the key data analytics and artificial intelligence functionality that enterprises require.
+Cloudera Data Platform - Data Center is a secure and governed on-premise platform that offers a broad set of enterprise data cloud services with the key data analytics and artificial intelligence functionality that enterprises require.